 3. Go back to Picmonkey's home page and open this transparent background you just saved, under 'edit photo.'
 (Note: It may have looked like it saved as a black box in your folder but it will still show up transparent.)
 When you open it up, it will look like nothing is there.

 4. Add whatever background you'd like.
 I chose this paper scrap under 'over lays', since I wanted to be able to see the paper edging.
 Drag the background to the desired size.
-You'll know you've got outside of the transparent image you've opened, when the sides start cutting off the image your sizing.
+You'll know you've got outside of the transparent image you've opened, when the sides start cutting off the image your sizing.5.
+Before adding text, right click your background (if it's a symbol or picture) and select 'send to back.'

 6. When finished, chose the 'crop' option under the first tab on the left, 'basic edits.'
 You'll be able to see how your finished image will look like when it's highlighted for cropping.